MertCanSaribiyik/ATM-Console-App/README.md

 # ATM Console App
- This algorithm is a bank application who has functions such as money withdrawal, put money into account; check remaining, invoice, crypto money and istanbulkart transactions and donate.
-It has multi user support.
+ This is a ATM application  on the console.
+It has support for depositing, withdrawing, balance inquiry, selling and buying cryptocurrency, istanbulkart operations, donating to charities, multiple user support.